dev-techguy/MyCloud/README.md

 ### Step 2 (SQL GRANT)

-After creating database now next is to grant permissions.
+After creating database, next is to grant permissions.
 This are the steps.

 - Run cmd as administrator.
 - Navigate to cd xampp/mysql/bin.